Dancing on My Own

 Critics praised "Dancing on My Own" as another bittersweet anthem for her song canon, with some ranking it as the greatest song of the year and eventually, the decade.
 Several reassessed its influence as Robyn's signature song, a gay anthem, and "the ultimate sad banger" of the poptimist movement, with Rolling Stone ranking her original album version at number 20 on their list of the 500 Greatest Songs of All Time in 2021.
 "Dancing on My Own" became Robyn's first number one in her native country following its live premiere on Swedish TV show Sommarkrysset and also reached the top ten in Denmark, Norway and the United Kingdom later that month.
 Frequent collaborator Max Vitali directed "Dancing on My Own"'s Rosie Perez-inspired music video, first released on 21 May 2010, that showed Robyn portraying the protagonist in the song's lyrics in various club and rehearsal settings.
 The song later earned a nomination for Best Dance Recording at the 53rd Annual Grammy Awards and was awarded Best Song at the Grammisgalan in Sweden.
-All three of her song's versions were promoted well into the following decade through multiple televised and streamed live performances and inclusion on many films, television series, and commercials.
+All three of her song's versions were promoted well into the following decade through multiple televised and streamed live performances and inclusion on many films, television series, and commercials, particularly the HBO series Girls.

-"Dancing on My Own" was covered by numerous artists and bands, with several releases, especially of Robyn's downtempo version.
-Inspired by the downtempo Southern rock ballad cover of it performed (but not released) by band Kings of Leon, a downtempo AC ballad by Britain's Got Talent contestant Calum Scott was most prominently released on 15 April 2016.
+"Dancing on My Own" has been covered by numerous artists and bands, with several releases based on Robyn's downtempo version.
+Inspired by Kings of Leon's downbeat Southern rock ballad cover, performed live in concert but not recorded, an AC ballad by Britain's Got Talent contestant Calum Scott was released on 15 April 2016.
 Scott's cover was a moderate sleeper hit throughout Europe following substantial success in the UK, where it went viral on streaming services despite little initial radio play.
-Critical reception to it was polarized, with Robyn praising the cover but prominent music journalists comparing it negatively to her original.
-The first major test release by controversial London-based AI algorithm-based A&R start-up Instrumental, its formula in finding Scott and releasing his cover would go on to revolutionize major label signing based on early Internet engagement.
-An accompanying music video was released on 15 April 2016 that received over 400 million YouTube views in four years.
+Critical reception was polarized, with Robyn praising the cover but prominent music journalists comparing it negatively to her original.
+In 2026, a cover by singer-songwriter Malcolm Todd was prominently featured in a marketing campaign for clothing retailer Gap.